 Genealogy sites can help you to discover your ancestor’s occupation!

 One great genealogy search website that I like to check out is Ancestry.
 You most probably have heard of this site.

-Well, the reason you’ve heard of Ancestry is because they have billions of records within their databases.
+Well, the reason you’ve heard of Ancestry is that they have billions of records within their databases.
 And I have found out so much about my ancestors through this very helpful resource.

 Census records are a great way to not only discover who your ancestors were and their family, but also their occupations as well.

 If your ancestors came from a foreign land then you can still find out about them.
-Ancestry also has passenger lists in their collection of records.
+Ancestry also has passenger lists in its collection of records.